tunogya/abandon-website/docs/resource/3-Help/compliance.md

 ​
 Does AbandonAI conduct vulnerability scanning and penetration tests?
 Yes, we use third party tools and work with pen testers.
 We share the results with Enterprise customers.
-Contact us (support@upstash.com) for more information.
+Contact us (support@abandon.ai) for more information.

 ​
 Does AbandonAI take backups?